dschnare/binderjs/Reference.md

 	lazy - Flag indicating that dependencies shouldn't be tracked until first access.
 Defaults to false. owner - The object the property belongs to.
 Defaults to undefined.

-mks an observable property that extends `function`.
+makes an observable property that extends `function`.
 All properties will dynamically track any property that is accessed during a `get` operation as dependencies.
 If any dependencies change then this property will notify its observers of the change as well.

 Immediately after the property is created a `get` operation is called on the property in order to track any property dependencies accurately.
 This behaviour can be deferred until the property is first accessed by setting `lazy` to a truthy value.